SmartCloud Connect Initial Search and Applied Record Filters¶

 If an Account includes a website link that corresponds to the address domain used in email correspondence, SmartCloud Connect Initial Search will list it among Related records only if no associated records were found.
 Additionally, on Contact creation, when suggesting an Account to be associated with the Contact, Initial Search first checks for related Contacts and Accounts by the domain of email address specified for the new Contact; then, if no records are found this way, for Accounts containing website link corresponding to the email domain.

-Additional Notes on the Global Search Filter Setting¶
+Additional notes on the Global Search View Setting¶

 - Besides the Related record list, the Global search filter is also applied when objects are internally searched for by their identifier.
 This may cause certain confusions: Additional related objects (Accounts, Opportunities, Cases, or custom objects) will be essentially filtered out of display according to the set Global view.
 For example, if you select Accounts to be filtered out by this setting, Initial Search will retrieve and display all Contacts associated with a relevant Account along with the primary related Contact, but not the Account itself.
 Similarly, clicking on a reference to an object filtered out by the actual Global view will not open the object in the Sidebar.
 On SmartCloud Connect user-initiated search, records not belonging to the actual Global view may appear in SmartCloud Connect search suggestions, but selecting them will not bring up any search results.

-- Sometimes, if certain records were not retrieved by Initial Search because of the Global search filter applied, the Add-In will suggest creating them.
-And if the user creates them in the Add-In, Salesforce may respond with a duplicate records notification
+- Sometimes, if certain records were not retrieved by Initial Search because of the Global search filter applied, the Add-In/Chrome Extension will suggest creating them.
+And if the user creates them via the Add-In/Chrome Extension, Salesforce may respond with a duplicate records notification